Modular Relations of the Tutte Symmetric Function

 Essentially, this shows that $Ker(XB)$, after adding generators to remove loops and multi-edges, is generated by isomorphisms and a natural extension of the Orellana-Scott triangular relation to $XB$.

-The relation $\ell_{os}$ may be generalized to $n$-cycles, as by Dahlberg and van Willigenburg \cite{dahl}, so it is natural to ask if there is a cycle analogue of $\ell_{os+}$ and if it may be generalized.
-We go a step further, and work with a much more general graph class than cycles.
+The modular relation $\ell_{os}$ for $X$ may be generalized to $n$-cycles, as by Dahlberg and van Willigenburg \cite{dahl}, so it is natural to ask if there is a cycle analogue of $\ell_{os+}$ and if it may be generalized.
+We go a step further, and work with a more general graph class than cycles.

-A graph $G$ is called \emph{two-edge-connected} if it connected, and also $G - e$ is connected for every edge $e \in E(G)$.
+A graph $G$ is called \emph{two-edge-connected} if it is connected, and also $G - e$ is connected for every edge $e \in E(G)$.
 Equivalently, whenever there is a partition of $V(G)$ into two nonempty blocks $B_1$ and $B_2$, there are at least two edges that have one endpoint in $B_1$ and one endpoint in $B_2$.

 \begin{theorem} Let $G$ be a two-edge-connected graph with vertex set $[n]$, and let $e_i$ and $e_j$ be two (not necessarily distinct) edges of $G$.
 For $S \subseteq E(G)$, let $S$ also be used in a slight abuse of notation to mean the graph with vertex set $[n]$ and edge set $S$.
 Then